This is my main research page. More recent update posts, which I intend to write once every 3 or 4 months, are listed here

 The media and many scientific writers, in my opinion, do not always portray or relay solid scientific information, and also some ideas are grabbed by the media and stand out.
 One of these is stem cell therapy.

 Stem cells are excellent for developing in-vitro motor neurones (test tube) and are aiding research.
 HOWEVER, “Therapy”, ie the use on a patient, is almost certainly not the way forward for MND/ALS in my opinion.
 Motor neurones are up to 1 metre long, and delivering stem cells, directing them etc. is generally considered a non starter.
-However, this percolates the media as a strong hope.
+However, stem cells still percolate the media as a strong hope.

-Now, here in May 2017, there are several “Experiments” with stem cell direct therapies going on around the globe, and typically these are all private biotech companies.
+Now, here in 2019, there are several “Experiments” with stem cell direct therapies going on around the globe, and typically these are all private biotech companies.
 This means that they have proprietary processes, and real peer review of techniques and scientific foundation for potential effectiveness is impossible.
 Such work is funded by “the market”, and venture capitalists.
-Highly thought of Scientific organisations, like the MNDA in the UK use strict peer review to allocate research and clinical trial funds.
-If you examine the list of research funded currently by the MNDA you will NOT find ONE example of stem cell therapy.
+Highly thought of Scientific organisations, like the MND Association in the UK use strict peer review to allocate research and clinical trial funds.
+If you examine the list of research funded currently by the MND Association (and others around the globe) you will NOT find ONE example of stem cell therapy.
 However, using stem cells to carry out pre-clinical research is funded in many cases.
-You can make your own assumption about why this is, but their processes are respected and use solid scientific approaches.
+You can make your own assumption about why this is, but the MND Association processes are respected and use solid scientific approaches.

-Unfortunately because of the apparent slow progress, it is no surprise that patients go to unproven hospitals, spending vast amounts of money.
-In addition the leading organisations such as the MNDA, and ALSA in the USA often face unjustified criticism when not supporting certain therapies or hopes.
+Unfortunately, because of the apparent slow progress, it is no surprise that patients go to unproven hospitals, spending vast amounts of money.
+In addition the leading organisations such as the MND Association and ALSA in the USA often face unjustified criticism when not supporting certain therapies or hopes.

-In my view, there is no stem cell therapy that I am currently willing to even consider.
+In my view, there is NO stem cell therapy that I am currently willing to even consider.
 I would have to see a peer-reviewed structured understanding of how any biotech company believes their process works.
-In my view, as of May 2017, there is no stem cell therapy worldwide that I am willing to spend both mine and my families time and finances on.
+In my view, here in 2019, there is no stem cell therapy worldwide that I am willing to spend both mine and my families time and finances on.
 I cannot accept a simple proposition of a therapy that is only described as a cocktail of “neuro-protective factors“.
 What exactly does that mean!?

 Also I hear that MND/ALS patients are willing to try anything.
 I personally disagree with this from both an economic standpoint and also scientific approach.
 I am willing to try anything that has a SOLID scientific basis.